London sanitation show aims to make "poo" hot topic

 The month-long exhibition, which includes a selection of toilet designs, scientific tools for the study of faeces and a small golden poo sculpture seated on a red cushion, is timed to coincide with Global Handwashing Day on October 15 and World Toilet Day on November 19.
 The school expects at least 4,000 people to see the show.

-The poo sculpture is the model for The Golden Poo Award 2012 - the Oscar of the sanitation sector, organized by PooP Creative Ltd and the London Short Film Festival.
+The poo sculpture is the model for The Golden Poo Award 2012 - the Oscar of the sanitation sector, organised by PooP Creative Ltd and the London Short Film Festival.

 A film titled "Men, Loos and Number Twos" won the "Number One Award", and another short film, "Pushing4Change", won the "Number Two Award".
 They are being used in awareness-raising campaigns.